 With almost 20 years' work experience within Higher Education, Emma is a staunch advocate for lifelong and distance learners.
 Emma leads on the development and delivery of online courses.
 During the Summer of 2020, Emma taught the online course, Representations of Jewish-Christian Relations in Literature.
-She is also the Course Convenor on the online course Bridging the Great Divide: the Jewish-Muslim Encounter, jointly offered by the Woolf Institute and the American University in Washington DC.
-She has previously led and taught on two of the Institute's other online courses, Jews, Christians, and Muslims in Europe: Modern Challenges.
+She is also the Course Convenor on the online course Bridging the Great Divide: the Jewish-Muslim Encounter.
+She has previously led on another online course, Jews, Christians, and Muslims in Europe: Modern Challenges.

 Emma is also involved with the interfaith teaching for Cambridge Theological Federation students, including undergraduate, graduate and not-for-credit intensive courses.
 Emma also teaches on aspects of Jewish practice and Jewish-Christian Relations in English literature.
 Emma co-supervises on the joint CTF & Anglia Ruskin University Professional Doctorate programme and, in the past, she has arranged interfaith social and ecclesial context-based placements.